5 Considerations for Cloud Transformation

 You are a CIO/IT Director and your CFO has informed you that the organization wants to decrease the amount of capital investment in hardware, software, and real estate required in running data centers.
 The CFO wants you to transform these capital expenses into operating expenses and show a significant shift in next year’s budget.
 How will you accomplish this?
 What is the impact on the organization?
 What is the financial feasibility?

 Below are five considerations for planning a cloud transformation.

 Five Considerations for Planning a Cloud Transformation

-Secure-24’s Premier Services coupled with Multi-cloud Managed Hosting Services can assist in evaluating your current environment, building a roadmap to cloud transformation, and a strategy for Operational, Security, and Cost governance across all virtual environments.
-Secure-24 has expertise in planning, migrating, monitoring, and managing on-premises, private, and multiple cloud provider environments in a single, consistent manner across all infrastructures.
-For more information, please visit our website.
+NTT Ltd. Consulting Services coupled with Multi-cloud Managed Hosting Services can assist in evaluating your current environment, building a roadmap to cloud transformation, and a strategy for Operational, Security, and Cost governance across all virtual environments.
+The Managed Services division of NTT Ltd., Americas has expertise in planning, migrating, monitoring, and managing on-premises, private, and multiple cloud provider environments in a single, consistent manner across all infrastructures.